Wang-Yue/CamillaDSP-Monitor/README.md

 The DSP workflow is heavily inspired by the [RME ADI-2 DAC](https://www.rme-audio.de/adi-2-dac.html).
 It offers the following functionalities, and more can be added in the same way.

+## Width

+Define stereo width.
+Mono for mono, and Swapped have the channels swapped.

+## M/S Proc

+Activates M/S processing.
+Monaural content is sent to the left, stereo to the right channel.

 ## Volume Control

 You can control the output volume by arrow keys.
 Left and right adjust volume by 10dB, while up and down adjust it by 1dB.